10 Interactive Visualisation

 A few things to notice:

-• The data is loaded once, outside server, so it is not re-read every time the user changes the region selection.
+• The data is loaded once, outside server, so the full GeoJSON is read only when the app starts.